Master Food Volunteer Program

 - Must live in Sedgwick County.

-- Attend the 40 hours of training classes (20 in the spring and 20 in the fall).
+- Attend the 40 hours of training classes in September (both in-person & virtually).

 - Be committed to donating at least 40 hours of approved service back to the community within the first year.
 After the first year, all volunteers are required to volunteer 20 hours of service and continue their education with 10 hours of advanced training annually.